Hopi Heirloom Seed Initiative

-It is a gift to help is survive in this world and one that we must learn to protect.
-It is what will sustain us through our farming practices, our traditions, our culture, our traditions, our way of life and future.
+It is a gift to help us survive in this world and one that we must learn to protect.
+It is what will sustain us through our farming practices, our culture, our traditions, our way of life and future.
 Modern farming technology (i.e. fertilizers, pesticides, herbicides, machinery) threatens the purity of Hopi Heirloom Seeds and Hopi traditional farming practices.
 Hopi farming is in a decline.
 Less than 1/3 of Hopi said they still farmed or gardened and only 1 out of 4 Hopis consume a significant amount of local food.

 A GMO (genetically modified organism) is the result of a

 laboratory process of taking genes from one type and